unfoldedcircle/core-api/doc/entities/entity_media_player.md

 within that entity.
 This ensures that it can be reused in subsequent `play_media`, `browse_media` and `search_media` calls.
 Integrations may use either one of the pre-defined semantic content types (see [Media Content Types](#media-content-types)) or provider-specific URIs for `media_type`, as long as values are stable and reused consistently.

+Certain media providers may not support stable identifiers, but the integration might be able to use a workaround generating stable identifiers on the client side.
+The `stable_ids` parameter is a hint that the client really requires stable media identifiers in the returned `media_id` and `media_type` fields, because the identifier won't be used right now to play a media item but sometime in the future.
+Roon is such an example, which generates new media keys for every new browse or search request.
+Use cases like
+"select an identifier of my favorite playlist, so I can still play it next month" aren't possible with changing identifiers.
+As a workaround, the integration driver can return a path structure (`Library/Playlists/Favorite Songs`) or another sort of identifier that can be used to identify or resolve the item in the future.

 **Important:** When using `media_id` and `media_type` values in further calls, they must match the values returned in the previous `media_browse` response exactly.
 If an integration returns an empty string (`""`) as value, that exact